 “Configuration verification and configuration audits ensure the composition of a project’s configuration items is correct and that corresponding changes are registered, assessed, approved, tracked, and correctly implemented.
 This ensures the functional requirements defined in the configuration documentation have been met.” – PMBOK® Guide, Sixth Edition

 Verification and auditing are the final, most critical steps in implementing Configuration Management.
-It’s all about ensuring that we do not get into a pile of documents where we do not know which one is the right version and which document is compatible with the other.
+It’s all about ensuring that we do not get into a pile of documents where we do not know which is the correct version and which is compatible.
 Configuration management manages configurable items in the typical project configuration; items are made of baseline plans and project documents.
 The items such as the operating procedure and instruction sheets may also become a part of configurable items.

 - Are there special inspection tools?